dieterich-lab/FUCHS/README.rst

   Second (only if you have paired end sequencing data), "mate1" and "mate2" files.
 As with the "samplesheet" file, you specify where your mate1 and mate2 separately mapped chimeric.junction.out files are.

-  You can find a example of this files for Westholm et al. data at:
+  You can find a example of these files for HEK293 data at:

 .. code-block:: bash

-  $ <DCC directory>/DCC/data/samplesheet # Mates jointly mapped chimeric.junction.out files
+  $ <FUCHS directory>/testdata/dcc/samplesheet # Mates jointly mapped chimeric.junction.out files
-  $ <DCC directory>/DCC/data/mate1 # Mate1 independently mapped chimeric.junction.out files
+  $ <FUCHS directory>/testdata/dcc/mate1 # Mate1 independently mapped chimeric.junction.out files
-  $ <DCC directory>/DCC/data/mate1 # Mate2 independently mapped chimeric.junction.out files
+  $ <FUCHS directory>/testdata/dcc/mate1 # Mate2 independently mapped chimeric.junction.out files

 - After all the preparation steps, you can now run DCC for circRNA detection.

 .. code-block:: bash

-  # Call DCC to detect circRNAs, using Westholm data as example.
+  # Call DCC to detect circRNAs, using HEK293 data as example.
   $ DCC @samplesheet -mt1 @mate1 -mt2 @mate2 -D -R [Repeats].gtf -an [Annotation].gtf -Pi -F -M -Nr 5 6 -fg -G -A [Reference].fa

-  # For single end, non-strand data:
-  $ DCC @samplesheet -D -R [Repeats].gtf -an [Annotation].gtf -F -M -Nr 5 6 -fg -G -A [Reference].fa

-  $ DCC @samplesheet -mt1 @mate1 -mt2 @mate2 -D -S -R [Repeats].gtf -an [Annotation].gtf -Pi -F -M -Nr 5 6 -fg

   # Details of parameters please refer to the help page of DCC:
   $ DCC -h

 By default, DCC assume the data are stranded, for non-stranded data, use -N flag.
 NOTE: -F flag is mandatory, if you want to filter on the results.
 All filtering steps are not mandatory, but strongly recommended.

-**Finished!!!**

 --------------------